EcholoN makes your service professional and effective.

 How does IT service management differ from service management?

-IT Service Management (ITSM) differs in some aspects from general Service Management (SM).
-While service management encompasses the broad discipline of managing any service within an organisation across a wide range of industries, ITSM focuses specifically on the delivery of IT services.
+IT service management (ITSM) differs in some respects from general service management (SM).
+While service management encompasses the broad discipline of managing all services within an organisation across a wide range of industries, ITSM focuses specifically on the delivery of IT services.
 ITSM encompasses the processes required to manage and deliver IT services that meet the business requirements of an organisation's IT infrastructure.
-This often includes processes that focus on IT problem resolution mechanisms, scalability and capacity management.
+This often includes processes aimed at mechanisms for resolving IT problems, scalability and capacity management.
 On the other hand, service management also includes the performance of non-technological services and the strategic alignment of an organisation's overall service strategy, regardless of the type of services provided or the technology used.
-In summary, both disciplines can be orientated by a common goal of quality and service, but differ in their specific application and focus.
-It can also be said that ITSM is "included" in service management.
-In any case, a good service management solution offers this.
+In summary, both disciplines are guided by a common goal of quality and service, but differ in their specific application and focus.
+You could also say that ITSM is ‘contained’ within service management.
+A good service management solution offers this in any case.

 Implementation of IT service management